-- 3.3.3. an assessment of the risks to the rights and freedoms of Data Subjects; and - 3.3.4. the measures envisaged to address the risks, including safeguards, security measures and mechanisms to ensure the protection of Personal Data. - 3.4.
-The Processor shall, in relation to any Personal Data Processed in connection with its obligations under the Contract: - 3.4.1.
+- d. the measures envisaged to address the risks, including safeguards, security measures and mechanisms to ensure the protection of Personal Data - 6.
+The Processor shall, in relation to any Personal Data Processed in connection with its obligations under the Contract: - a.
 Process that Personal Data only in accordance with Annex 1 (Processing Personal Data), unless the Processor is required to do otherwise by Law.
+If it is so required the Processor shall notify the Controller before Processing the Personal Data unless prohibited by Law; - b. ensure that it has in place Protective Measures, including in the case of the Supplier the measures set out in Clause 14.3 of the Core Terms, which the Controller may reasonably reject (but failure to reject shall not amount to approval by the Controller of the adequacy of the Protective Measures) having taken account of the:

+i.nature of the data to be protected; ii.harm that might result from a Personal Data Breach; iii.state of technological development; and iv.cost of implementing any measures;

+c. ensure that:

-If it is so required the Processor shall notify the Controller before Processing the Personal Data unless prohibited by Law; - 3.4.2. ensure that it has in place Protective Measures, including in the case of the Supplier the measures set out in Clause 14.3 of the Core Terms, which the Controller may reasonably reject (but failure to reject shall not amount to approval by the Controller of the adequacy of the Protective Measures) having taken account of the: - 3.4.2.1. nature of the data to be protected; - 3.4.2.2. harm that might result from a Personal Data Breach; - 3.4.2.3. state of technological development; and - 3.4.2.4. cost of implementing any measures; - 3.4.3. ensure that: - 3.4.3.1. the Processor Personnel do not Process Personal Data except in accordance with the Contract (and in particular Annex 1 (Processing Personal Data)); - 3.4.3.2. it takes all reasonable steps to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - 3.4.3.2.1. are aware of and comply with the Processor's duties under this Joint Schedule 11, Clauses 14 (Data protection), 15 (What you must keep confidential) and 16 (When you can share information); - 3.4.3.2.2. are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - 3.4.3.2.3. are informed of the confidential nature of the Personal Data and do not publish, disclose or divulge any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise permitted by the Contract; and - 3.4.3.2.4. have undergone adequate training in the use, care, protection and handling of Personal Data; - 3.4.4. not transfer Personal Data outside of the UK or EU unless the prior written consent of the Controller has been obtained and the following conditions are fulfilled:
+i.the Processor Personnel do not Process Personal Data except in accordance with the Contract (and in particular Annex 1 (Processing Personal Data));

+- ii.it takes all reasonable steps to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - A. are aware of and comply with the Processor's duties under this Joint Schedule 11, Clauses 14 (Data protection), 15 (What you must keep confidential) and 16 (When you can share information); - B. are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - C. are informed of the confidential nature of the Personal Data and do not publish, disclose or divulge any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise permitted by the Contract; and - D. have undergone adequate training in the use, care, protection and handling of Personal Data;